xjxckk/simple-youtube-upload/README.md

 ```
 Sends your video in a chunk and waits for the response.

-If the video ID is in the response we know the video is succesfully uploaded and it will print the link to the video.
+If the video ID is in the response the video is succesfully uploaded.

 ## Full code:
 ```python